 Here are the fixes I found to the tiny Photoshop menu problem:

-So how did I fix this?
+So how did I fix a sudden switch to small photoshop menus?
 A lot of searching.
 Some head scratching.
 And trying different terms in my searches.

 In Photoshop CC 2014, you have the option to activate experimental components—features that haven’t been officially incorporated into Photoshop—with the caveat that these features might not be fully production-ready yet.
 Ok, so far so good.
-One of the experimental features lets you scale Photoshop’s interface @200% to accommodate a high-density display (Note: it’s available—and necessary—only on Windows; hiDPI display has been on Mac Retina displays since CS6).
+One of the experimental features lets you scale Photoshop’s interface @200% to accommodate a high-density display (Note: it’s available—and necessary—only on Windows using hiDPI display, it has been on Mac Retina displays since CS6).
 The Surface Pro 4 falls into that category.
 Taadaa!
 I’m on the right track – I hope.

-A quick search and I was able to access experimental features, just choose Edit > Preferences > Experimental Features. then turn off the scaling feature.
+A quick search and I was able to access experimental features in Photoshop, just choose Edit > Preferences > Experimental Features. then turn off the scaling feature.
 But I have CC 2015 and that preference option wasn’t there.
 What the heck?

 Knowing this, I have a bit more info to add to my search terms in a Google search.
 The search term “photoshop cc 2015.5 experimental options” to find out where they moved that to gets me my answer.
 Turns out, they didn’t move it, it’s just gone and a post on Adobe’s own FAQ’s resulted in this answer:

 In Photoshop CC (2015), HiDPI support on Windows is no longer an Experimental Feature (now called Technology Previews).
 This feature is enabled by default, but you can revert to the pre-HiDPI support look by: